microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chartaxisformat.md

 ---
 title: "ChartAxisFormat resource type"
-description: "Encapsulates the format properties for the chart axis.
+description: "Encapsulates the format properties for the chart axis."
 author: "lumine2008"
 ---